vinodkumar-2002/DOCUMENT_BOT/README.md

 # Document Bot

-Welcome to Document Assistant, your speech-to-text and text-to-speech document bot assistant.
+Welcome to Document Bot, your speech-to-text and text-to-speech document bot assistant.

 ## Overview